dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

+My concept for my font has changed a little from my original idea.
+After playing around with the parameters and different shape objects for the connecting dots I found that I really liked how the starts looked and instead of making a neon kind of font I thought it would be cool to incorporate the idea of constellations into my font as the lines connecting the star points remind me of constellations.
+I have changed some of my letters to make them more angular and interesting but still have some polishing to do for the appearance and interaction.

 UPDATE: Added numbers and null character, created constants for each of the points x and y values to make parameters easier to do, changed dots to stars.

 I changed my parameters from boolean to parameters that allow for the interpolation to work more effectively.
 The style still needs some work because it is very basic and I need to work out how to remove the unused dots.
 I currently have 12 parameters per letter which denote the x and y coordinates that each point will go to.